Last Updated on May 18, 2025 by Soumya

 Belem Palace

 Portuguese presidents live in Belem Palace, which has been their official residence since 1910.
 Portuguese kings also lived here, on and off.
-In fact, when the earthquake struck in 1755, King Jose I was inside the Belem Palace, which wasn’t damaged much.

-The Presidency Museum is inside the palace every day except Mondays.
+The Presidential Museum is located inside the palace, open every day except Mondays.
 If you are keen to learn more about Portugal’s modern political history, this place is for you.
+Check out their official schedule before you plan your visit.

 MAAT